Many professional development opportunities are available throughout the year in New Mexico.

 New Mexico Mentoring is a program designed to support the continuing development of signed language interpreters throughout New Mexico.
 Mentors (Deaf and hearing) are paired with interpreters who want to improve their skills, and the pair works with a structured 16-week curriculum that addresses specific skill sets.
 The curricula are written by experts in the field and guide the mentors and mentees through the process.
 Participants are required to attend a training and orientation meeting at the beginning of the session, then the rest of the program is conducted asynchronously – so mentors and mentees from around New Mexico can participate from their homes at times that are convenient for them.
 Each curriculum requires approximately 4-6 hours of work per week.
 Participants may earn up to 2.0 RID CEUs, and rural interpreters are given selection preference.
 Sessions run January–May and August–December each year.

-For more information, please contact Lisa Dignan at Lisa.Dignan@cdhh.nm.gov.
+For more information, please contact Trevor Brennan at Trevor.Brennan@cdhh.nm.gov.

 Six curricula are currently available: